 What is coinsurance?

 Coinsurance is the amount of a medical cost (such as the cost of a therapy session) that you must cover.
-Your insurance plan will pay for some portion of your medical costs, generally after you meet the deductible (the amount that you have to pay before the insurance coverage kicks in).
-The amount that you versus the insurance company pays is determined by the coinsurance, which is usually a percentage.
-This percentage is the amount of the bill that you pay.
+Your insurance plan will pay for some portion of your medical costs, usually after you meet the deductible (the amount that you have to pay before the insurance coverage kicks in).
+The coinsurance, which is typically expressed as a percentage, determines what you versus the insurance company will pay towards a full medical cost.
+Typically, this percentage is the amount of the medical bill that you pay.

 For example, if your coinsurance for a therapy session is 20%, that means that out of a $100 bill you pay $20 and the insurance company pays $80.